dch/couchdb-launchpad/share/doc/src/intro/overview.rst

 database file exceeds a certain amount of wasted space, the compaction process clones all the active data to a new file and then discards the old file.
 The database remains completely online the entire time and all updates and reads are allowed to complete successfully.
-The old file is deleted only when all the data has been copied and all users transitioned to the new file.
+The old database file is deleted only when all the data has been copied and all users transitioned to the new file.

 Views
 =====

-ACID properties only deal with storage and updates, we also need the ability to show our data in interesting and useful ways.
+ACID properties only deal with storage and updates, but we also need the ability to show our data in interesting and useful ways.
 Unlike SQL databases where data must be carefully decomposed into tables, data in CouchDB is stored in semi-structured documents.
 CouchDB documents are flexible and each has its